Qatar responds to demands after deadline extended

 The crisis has raised concerns of growing instability in the region, home to some of the world's largest energy exporters and several key Western allies who host US military bases.

-German Foreign Minister Sigmar Gabriel, who on Monday starts a tour of several Gulf states, called for "serious dialogue" to end the crisis.
+Gabriel, who will also visit the United Arab Emirates, Qatar and Kuwait, on called for "serious dialogue" to end the crisis.

-"We are worried that the distrust and the disunity could weaken all the parties concerned as well as the entire peninsula," said Gabriel, who will visit Saudi Arabia, the United Arab Emirates and Qatar.
+"We are worried that the distrust and the disunity could weaken all the parties concerned as well as the entire peninsula," said the German minister.

 Riyadh and its supporters have already severed air, sea and ground links with Qatar, cutting off vital routes for imports including food.